mgord9518/yabg/README.md

               # game (default=6)

 PLAYER_SPEED  # Changes the speed of the player per tick.
 Each game tick is
-              # 1/30th of a second, so if you want to move one pixel per frame,
+              # 1/30th of a second, so if you want to move one pixel per tick,
-			  # the speed would be set to 2 (default).
-To move an entire tile
+			  # the speed would be set to 2 (default)
-			  # per frame, set this to 24.

 WINDOW_WIDTH  # Must be set to an integer, sets the window width in pixels WINDOW_HEIGHT # Same as WINDOW_WIDTH but for height

+DEBUG_MODE    # Start the game in debug mode (F3 menu)
 ```

+PC controls:
+ WASD:        Move
+ Left click:  Break block
+ Right click: Place stone

+Gamepad controls:
+ Left stick:  Move
+ TODO: break, place blocks

+In the future I will likely make both placing and breaking use the same button
+and depend on the item currently highlighted.

-Dependencies:
+## Dependencies:
 ```
+# Regardless of distro, the latest version of Zig is required.
+This should be
+# obtained through the AUR, Snap or the official tarball.
+Zig is still in
+# heavy development and even slightly older versions that might be found in a
+# standard repository likely won't be able to build YABG

 # Ubuntu/Debian:
-zig
 libx11-dev libxcursor-dev libxrandr-dev libxinerama-dev libxi-dev libgl-dev

 # Alpine:
 libx11-dev libxcursor-dev libxrandr-dev libxinerama-dev libxi-dev mesa-gl mesa-dev libc-dev pipewire
 ```

-Building instructions:
+## Building instructions:
 ```
 git clone --recurse-submodules https://github.com/mgord9518/yabg cd yabg